 27,000 of these are considered fully vaccinated in Saint Kitts and Nevis (= 50.8 percent).

 Thus, Saint Kitts and Nevis belongrather to the lower midfield in terms of vaccination coverage.
 The vaccination rate is higher in 142 countries.

-Fatalities have not yet been reported.
-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current COVID-19 pandemic, we update the worldwide case numbers daily.
+A list of all infections and deaths by country can be found on our COVID-19 virus topic page.

 Weight and size

-|Body height||170 cm||160 cm|
+|Body height||173 cm||163 cm|

 |Saint Kitts and Nevis||Ø worldwide|

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 Medical suppliesMedical care provided by doctors and hospitals in Saint Kitts and Nevis is below average compared to the world population.
-The country provides 2.3 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 2.3 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 With about 120 physicians in Saint Kitts and Nevis, there are about 2.52 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.